Qudsia Ali

 Qudsia Ali (born 2 February 1997) is a Pakistani actress.
 She began her acting career in 2020 with ARY Digital's Aulaad and gained popularity after the drama.
-She has since appeared in numerous television serials, including Dil Awaiz, Mushkil, Betiyaan, and Kuch Ankahi.
+She has since appeared in a number of television serials, including Dil Awaiz, Mushkil, Betiyaan, and Kuch Ankahi.

 In 2021, she made her film debut with Nabeel Qureshi's historical drama Khel Khel Mein.
 In 2022, she played the lead role in a short film titled "XXL", which was released on YouTube.